Practical randomness amplification and privatisation with implementations on quantum computers

 which gives $s_{b,y}^{A \rightarrow B} = 0$ for every $b$ and $y$ in the case in which there is no signalling occurring from $A$ to $B$.
 Remark that this quantifier can be evaluated from the observed behaviour only.\\

-Now, what we call a \textit{fixed} signalling strategy $\bar{P}_s^{q_s}$ is such that $b = f(x,y)$ where $f: \{0,1\} \times \{0,1\} \rightarrow \{0,1\}$ is a deterministic function mapping the inputs $x,y$ to the output $b$\footnote{In a particular example, this could mean that the output $b=x \oplus y \oplus 1$ where $\oplus$ denotes the sum modulo 2.}.
-All extremal signalling strategies have this property and only a mixture of such can saturate the Mermin inequality $M=4$, which is the worse-case scenario we need to take (see below).
+Now, what we call a \textit{fixed} signalling strategy $\bar{{p}}_s^{q_s}$ is such that $b = f(x,y)$ where $f: \{0,1\} \times \{0,1\} \rightarrow \{0,1\}$ is a deterministic function mapping the inputs $x,y$ to the output $b$\footnote{In a particular example, this could mean that the output $b=x \oplus y \oplus 1$ where $\oplus$ denotes the sum modulo 2.}.
+All extremal signalling strategies have this property and a mixture of such strategies can saturate the Mermin inequality $M=4$, which is the worst-case scenario we need to take (see below).
 Therefore, for a single such fixed signalling strategy (which is our assumption) one can check that there exists a pair $b,y$ such that